FXelix/Voyager_Distance_Tweets/README.md

 - Voyager I is now 20,858,510,826 km from Earth.
 Voyager II is now 17,163,741,991 km from Earth. #bot #space #voyager
 - Today's NEO: Object: 2017 QQ1 at 18:57.
 Estimated diameter: 0.0297 - 0.0665 km. #bot #NEO #asteroids

-## Contribuition

-Feel free to give me feedback what you would like to change or just send a pull requests and I'll find a way to implement it.